janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

 ## Which Goals Did I Meet?

 <ol>
   <li>Align the outlet (conference) with my supervisor.
-(I.e., ask him if he likes the conference and thinks that it fits my research question.</li>
+(I.e., ask him if he likes the conference and thinks it fits my research question.</li>
-  <li>Prepare a website for advertising out dataset.
-(This goal was not in the last update, it came up spontaneously.)</li>
+  <li>Prepare a website for advertising our dataset.
+(This goal was not in the previous update, it came up spontaneously.)</li>
   <li>Write instructions for using our dataset in the format of a mini-paper.
-(This goal was not in the last update, it came up spontaneously.)</li>
+(This goal was not in the previous update, it came up spontaneously.)</li>
 </ol>

 ## Which Goals Did I Miss?